Innisfree House School: Admission

 Admission is open irrespective of caste and religion.
 Konkani speakers are given first preference.

 For Std I and above, a transfer certificate from the school in which the child studied previously must be produced in addition to the birth certificate.
 Records of past progress and good conduct are required from pupils for admission to higher classes.
 Hindi, Kannada and Sanskrit are offered as second languages for Standard VIII and above.

 Facilities

 The school has seven laboratories where students can explore the concepts they learn in class - a physics lab, chemistry lab, biology and home science lab, junior computer lab, senior computer lab, language lab and a mindspark lab.
 It also has an audio-visual room equipped with an LCD projector, an OHP, a slide projector, a TV set and a VCR.

 The school library has about 6000 books, 25 kinds of magazines and journals which provides reading and reference material.
 Pre-schoolers enjoy story telling sessions.

-In the evening, students receive coaching from professional coaches in basketball, volleyball, cricket, table tennis and athletics.
+In the evening, students receive coaching from professional coaches in basketball, volleyball, cricket and athletics.